brcai/IFM_pong/README.md

 % neural plasticity is not included here, since the task is relatively simple

-play pong game to create neuronal input-output data sample by running pong_neuronal_data.py
+play pong game to create neuronal input-output data sample by running pong_neuronal_data.py and neuronal_data_converter.py

 run model_training.py to train the state neural network